- National Academies (2022)

 - American Association for the Advancement of Science

 - National Academy of Medicine

-D. Wade Clapp earned his bachelor’s degree from Hanover College and his M.D. from the Indiana University School of Medicine.
-Clapp remained at the IU School of Medicine for his residency in pediatrics before completing a fellowship and serving on the faculty at Case Western Reserve University.
-Clapp returned to the IU School of Medicine in 1991 as assistant professor of pediatrics and microbiology and immunology, was promoted to associate professor in 1997 and held the Freida and Albrecht Kipp Professorship of Pediatrics from 2004 to 2009.
-In 2009, Clapp was named the Richard L. Schreiner Professor and Chairman of the Department of Pediatrics at the IU School of Medicine.
-During his tenure Clapp has served as director of the M.D./Ph.D. program at IU School of Medicine, director of Developmental Hematology-Immunology in the Wells Center for Pediatric Research, and as director of the Tumor Microenvironment Program at the IU Simon Cancer Center.
+Dr. D. Wade Clapp earned his B.A. from Hanover College in 1977 and his M.D. from the Indiana University School of Medicine (IUSM) in 1982.
+Clapp remained at the IUSM for his residency in pediatrics before completing a fellowship and serving on the faculty at Case Western Reserve University.
+Clapp returned to the IUSM in 1991 as assistant professor of pediatrics and microbiology and immunology, was promoted to associate professor in 1997, and held the Freida and Albrecht Kipp Professorship of Pediatrics from 2004 to 2009.
+In 2009, Clapp was named the Richard L. Schreiner Professor and Chairman of the Department of Pediatrics at the IUSM.
+During his tenure, Clapp has served as director of the M.D./Ph.D. program at the IUSM, director of Developmental Hematology-Immunology in the Wells Center for Pediatric Research, and as director of the Tumor Microenvironment Program at the IU Simon Cancer Center.